OluwoleDove/prototype-bank-cli-app/README.md

 # prototype-bank-cli-app

-This python applications mimics our regular everyday bank transactions It contains a main Account class other other class types that inherits the Account class It saves the application's data in a MySql database Some activities that are possible includes
+This python applications mimics our regular everyday bank transactions and runs as a CLI app It contains a main Account class other other class types that inherits the Account class It saves the application's data in a MySql database Some activities that are possible includes